IngvarLeerimaa/Nets-demo/README.md

   ```

 The tests include:
-- **Unit Tests**: Testing each layer of the application with Mockito.
+- **Unit Tests**: `NumControllerTest` is testing each layer of the application with Mockito.
-- **Integration Tests**: Testing the overall behavior of the application, including database interactions.
+- **Integration Tests**: `NumControllerIntegrationTest` is testing the overall behavior of the application,
+including database interactions.

 ## Project Structure